johndatserakis/modern-webpack-starter/README.md

 # modern-webpack-starter
 A modern JavaScript starter using [Webpack 4](https://github.com/webpack/webpack).
 Made in a simple way - good for learning or starting a new project without having to rollout cli-auto-builders.
 You can view the demo [here](http://modern-webpack-starter.innermonkdesign.com/).

+Looking to use Vue with this template?
+See [here](https://github.com/johndatserakis/modern-webpack-starter-vue) for the Vue repo flavor.

 ### Features
 - Webpack 4.14.0
 - Webpack-Dev-Server